Super Flying Fun Show: Critics and competitors

 In 1977, the program was decreed third of the three worst shows for children on Australian television by a group of Melbourne viewers polled by the Australian Broadcasting Control Board.
 The other two in this category were Get Smart and "Daryl and Ossie" (that is, Hey Hey it's Saturday).

-Throughout the decade, Super Flying Fun Show competed with an hour of Sesame Street on the ABC as well as Breakfast-A-Go-Go in Sydney, Fredd Bear's Breakfast-A-Go-Go in Melbourne and later, Non Stop Cartoon Carnival and The Early Bird Show on ATV 0.
+Throughout the decade, Super Flying Fun Show competed with an hour of Sesame Street on the ABC as well as Good Morning with Rosemary (later known as Breakfast-A-Go-Go) in Sydney, Fredd Bear's Breakfast-A-Go-Go in Melbourne and later, Non Stop Cartoon Carnival and The Early Bird Show on ATV 0.
 A similar show with the same title was also produced in Perth with host Dianna Hammond.
 In Adelaide, the Super Duper Flying Fun Show was hosted by Ric Marshall, Bozo the Clown and Joanne White; in 2012, at the age of 83, Marshall was found guilty of an extensive series of sex offences against young boys and sentenced to 25 years' home detention.